nidhish-nayak/GraphQL-clothing-v2/README.md

 If you have any questions, suggestions, or feedback, please don't hesitate to reach out.
 You can contact the project maintainer at nidhibelthangady@gmail.com.

-Happy shopping with the Fabric Clothing App! 🛍️
+Happy shopping with the CRWN-Clothing V2 GraphQL App! 🛍️